sumyeon/python_analytics_atoz/README.md

     show an example ML project
 10.Wraup : summary on what we have discussed, and relevant websites for further study

-Any questions or comment, please route it to sumyoen@gmail.com
+Any questions or comment, please send it to sumyoen@gmail.com